 Picture her a few years from now: Can you imagine her still afraid of the sand?
 Likely not.
 Did it matter that she couldn’t throw a ball as well as her cousin when they were kids?
 It’ll likely be a distant memory.
 And her refusal to ride a train today doesn’t mean she’ll shy away from trains forever.

-By seeing a longer view of the future, you’ll reassure yourself that her preferences now won’t matter down the line.
+By seeing a longer view of the future, you can reassure yourself that her preferences now won’t matter down the line.

 4. Don’t make a big deal out of it